 Do you often react out of anger and then regret it later?
 Do you often feel so overwhelmed that you self sabotage your own happiness?
 Emotions can be powerful and almost all of us are often ruled by our emotions.
-This is why it becomes imperative that we gain control over your emotions and become mentally stronger.
+This is why it becomes imperative that we practice emotional control and become mentally stronger.

 We’ve all been there: We’re freaking out about something that just happened to us — what someone did to us, said to us, or didn’t do for us.
 And we’re pissed or terrified, or defeated — our emotions have become overpowering.
 What do we do now to get our emotions under control when they’ve already gotten completely out of control?

 After spending the last year researching and writing my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I’ve learned that there are tons of ways to better manage our emotions in the long run — for example, we can develop positive thinking skills, reappraisal skills, and resiliency, but these skills require effortful practice over long periods of time.

 Sure, learning these skills is a great idea, but maybe you’re just not sure what to do (take this well-being quiz to figure out what skills to focus on), or you just haven’t gotten to it yet.
 So what do we do right now to control our already out-of-control emotions?

 Emotional control is one type of emotion regulation.
 It refers to attempts by an individual to manage the generation, experience, or expression of an emotion.
 Generally, emotional control is cognitive—meaning we use the mind—but it can also be behavioral—meaning that we do something to (like go for a run, have an alcoholic drink, or spend time with loved ones) to change an emotional response.